hedgehogtech/.github/profile/README.md

 ## 🦔 Hedgehog Technologies 🦔

-[**Hedgehog Technologies**](https://hedgehogtech.com) is a multidisciplinary engineering firm with a global impact.
-We specialize in complex electrical and mechanical projects where safety is paramount.
+[**Hedgehog Technologies**](https://hedgehogtech.com) is a multidisciplinary engineering firm with a global impact.<br/>
+We specialize in complex electrical and mechanical projects where safety is paramount.<br/>
 Proudly Canadian. 🍁

 Locations: